Article

-Blockchain technology will not only revolutionize medical records, it will also create a patient-centric healthcare industry dramatically different from what exists today.
-As discussed in previous posts, blockchain is a decentralized digital ledger of transactions that records data in a way that prevents hacking and altering of data by duplicating transactions and dispersing them to “nodes” across the network.
+Blockchain technology will not only revolutionize medical records.
+It will also create a patient-centric healthcare industry, dramatically different from what exists today.
+As discussed in previous posts, blockchain is a decentralized digital ledger of transactions.
+It records data in a way that prevents hacking and altering of data.
+This is achieved by duplicating transactions and dispersing them to “nodes” across the network.

-“Blockchain possess the potential to revolutionize the healthcare industry by placing the patient at the center of the ecosystem, amplifying interoperability, privacy, and security of health data,” write Vic Gupta and Harish Nanda, the Executive Vice President of Digital & AI and Chief Architect of Coforge, in ET Healthworld.com.
-“The technology is set to equip [the] healthcare industry with a more advanced Health Information Exchange (HIE) model that could genuinely transform electronic medical records, making them significantly more secure, efficient, and disintermediated.”
+“Blockchain possess the potential to revolutionize the healthcare industry by placing the patient at the center of the ecosystem.
+It amplifies interoperability, privacy, and security of health data,” write Vic Gupta and Harish Nanda, the Executive Vice President of Digital & AI and Chief Architect of Coforge, in ET Healthworld.com.
+“The technology is set to equip [the] healthcare industry with a more advanced Health Information Exchange (HIE) model.
+This could genuinely transform electronic medical records, making them significantly more secure, efficient, and disintermediated.”

 However, the healthcare industry has been slow to adopt blockchain due to the sensitivity of the data handled.